-The post-war movie against which all other Christmas movies tend to be measured and regularly cited as a seasonal favourite, celebrates its 70th Anniversary this year
+The post-war movie against which all other Christmas movies tend to be measured and regularly cited as a seasonal favourite, enters its 71st year yet still draws viewers

 IT’S A WONDERFUL CHRISTMAS MOVIE